 1) Stop looking for "purple squirrels" or "ninjas"

 Frequently teams initially search for the CSMs who can “do it all”; they are technical, build strong relationships, know how to navigate large organization, and are masters at the tough conversation around renewals and tough negotiators.
 Early hires often are generalists who can juggle multiple roles and already know your industry.
 Often these individuals are former clients, have worked for a competitor or have worked for a company that also sold to your customers, and have sales or negotiations experience.

-At the growth stage, our advice is to stop looking for the “purple squirrels,” “unicorns,” or “ninjas.”
+At the growth stage, our advice is to stop looking for the “purple squirrels" or “ninjas.”
 There are few of these people out there.
 As a result, this hiring strategy won’t scale.

 Portfolio leaders recommend breaking out the critical contributions of customer success in your organization, particularly around relationship building, product expertise and project management, and drafting a team of specialists.

-The profiles needed often relate to two factors are product complexity and contract size.
-Leaders recommended keeping three questions in mind as think about each customer segment:
+The profiles needed relate to two factors, namely product complexity and contract size.
+Leaders recommended keeping three questions in mind as you think about each customer segment:

 - How technical is your product?